seminarNotes/seminarNotes/README.md

 In addition to data engineering and quant development, I have a broad interest in various programming languages and theories.
 I strive to find better solutions through exploration and learning of new technologies and tools.

+I will document my studies and challenges on my GitHub.
+I am Korean, so most of my posts will be written in my native language.
+If you ever need English to understand my content, feel free to ask for assistance.

 As a developer open to opportunities for communication and sharing, I look forward to the chance to grow and learn together.
 Please feel free to reach out at any time.

 #### 📚 STACKS